BrianSeong99/leo-intro-course/README.md

 **We're excited to have you here and can't wait to see what you build with Leo!**

-#### *For in person Learn & Earn Workshop Participants*

-Please fork it first to your own github account, clone it to your local device, then start working on finishing Unit One of the course.
-Make sure you push everything to your forked repo to show that you have finished the workshops.
-All instructions are showed in below [`Leo from 0 to Hero - Unit One`](#markdown-header-basics).

 ## Leo from 0 to Hero

 ### Preliminaries